Jadens-arc/jadens-arc.github.io/content/posts/my-journey-so-far.md

 I don't know how applicable these terms are to people who grew up in different school systems, but in Las Vegas, the whole city is in one county with one school district.
 During my time in school, students had what was called their zoned school, which is the school they'd be assigned to based on proximity.
 Under certain circumstances, you could go to other schools around the city.
 My middle school was a "magnet school" which is a public school could apply to get into regardless of where you lived in the city.
 Magnet schools have magnet programs, and my specific program area was Biomedicine.
 I also did Video Production on the side, which really exposed me to a lot of cool tech.

 After finishing middle school, I applied to a couple of magnet high schools.
 I ended up getting into Advanced Technologies Academy (A Tech for short) which is the number one ranked high school in the state.
-My program area this time was Computer Science, which meant I was required to take college-level computer science courses my whole way through high school.
+My program area at this time was Computer Science, which meant I was required to take college-level computer science courses my whole way through high school.

 ### Freshman Year

-My freshman year of high school, I was in my first AP Computer Science class.
+In my freshman year of high school, I was in my first AP Computer Science class.
 Here I learned JavaScript.
 Honestly, most of it was a repeat of what I had learned in Swift, but I finally had full projects to work on.
 Most of our coding was done on [Code.org](https://code.org).
 This taught me the fundamentals of structuring a project.
 Halfway through the school year, I received an HP Chromebook, my first laptop.
 I convinced my parents I needed it for school, which was mostly true.
 The very first thing I did with it was install Linux on it.
 To this day, there is a video on my YouTube channel from around that time where I explain how to get Linux on a Chromebook.
 This unlocked a whole new world for me.
-No longer was I bounded to the limits of my iPad.
-I could install new languages, new libraries, and make entirely new projects.
+No longer was I bound to the limits of my iPad.
+I could install new languages and new libraries, and make entirely new projects.
 I also started learning the fundamentals of the command line and absolutely fell in love with it.
 The only downside was that it was too slow to run any kind of GUI-based text editor but with Vim by my side, I was ready to take on anything.

 {{< video
 url="https://i.imgur.com/x0lkIsf.mp4"